 Though the stone floor is quite warm, the air temperature is pretty good and it does not get stuffy like a regular sauna.
 I sweated quite nicely and enjoyed the quiet time.
 There were probably 6 -7 other women there at the same time, but as typical in Japan, it was very quiet as this is a time to relax.
 In between goes, there were some comfy chairs and magazines to browse through.

 Afterwards, I had the massage, which was felt pretty good after some stressful days (weeks, months) of work and school.
 My muscles have definitely relaxed and loosened out some of the knots.
 I think even my body circulation feels better after all of that, I felt pretty refreshed afterwards.
 A good place to de-stress and recharge.

 Finishing up, there was a shower area and the vanity area for freshening up.
+Though you aren’t supposed to shower after the ganbanyoku, only before entering… I guess this is “clean sweat” and you are only supposed to wipe it off with a towel.
 Just change back into your clothes, put the dirty clothes and towels in the laundry bin and check out.

 By the way, the place I went is called Thingara and they also offers a men’s section; sometimes these places are women-only, so this is a good place to take a husband or boyfriend as well.
 They also offer hot yoga, though I assume it is held in Japanese, you could always try to join them anyway.
 There are quite a few other ganban-yoku around Okinawa, so if you don’t live or stay near Kitanakagusuku, you have some other options to check out (just put 岩盤浴 into google maps).